hemanth-kumar-r-07/medusa-deployment/README.md

-# medusa-deployment
-Terraform-based deployment of Medusa.js headless commerce backend on AWS ECS Fargate with containerized infrastructure and VPC networking.
+# Medusa Backend Deployment on AWS ECS using Terraform